alainamstutz/STRAT-NUDGE/STRAT-NUDGE.html.md

     -   We estimate that:

-        -   Across all eligible patients (no IGRA and no TB history in past), we estimate an IGRA testing rate of 60% on average across all physician-clusters, higher among the 10% high-risk and lower among the 90% low-risk, e.g.:
+        -   We estimate an IGRA testing rate of 45% on average across all physician-clusters, higher among the 10% high-risk and lower among the 90% low-risk, e.g.:

-        -   High-risk: 90%, Low-risk: 57% =\> Overall: 0.1\*(0.9) + 0.9\*(0.57) = 60%
+        -   High-risk: 90%, Low-risk: 40% =\> Overall: 0.1\*(0.9) + 0.9\*(0.40) = 45%

-        -   That means 90% (of the 10% high-risk) are correctly tested and 43% (of the 90% low-risk) are correctly NOT tested at the moment =\> Overall: 0.1\*(0.9) + 0.9\*(0.43) = 47.7%
+        -   That means 90% (of the 10% high-risk) are correctly tested and 60% (of the 90% low-risk) are correctly NOT tested at the moment =\> Overall: 0.1\*(0.9) + 0.9\*(0.60) = 63%

-        -   =\> we estimate a baseline outcome rate of 48%
+        -   =\> we estimate a baseline outcome rate of 63%

--   Expected outcome in interventiona and delta:
+-   Expected outcome in intervention, and delta:

-    -   We estimate that we can increase the strata-specific success outcome rate to:
+    -   We estimate that we can increase the strata-tailored success outcome rate to:

-        -   95% (of the 10% high-risk) are correctly tested and 60% (of the 90% low-risk) are correctly NOT tested =\> Overall: 0.1\*(0.95) + 0.9\*(0.6) = 63.5%
+        -   95% (of the 10% high-risk) are correctly tested and 80% (of the 90% low-risk) are correctly NOT tested =\> Overall: 0.1\*(0.95) + 0.9\*(0.8) = 81.5%

-        -   =\> we estimate an outcome rate of 64% in intervention
+        -   =\> we estimate an outcome rate of 81% in intervention

-        -   =\> delta of 64-48 = 16 absolute percentage points
+        -   =\> delta of 81-63 = 18 absolute percentage points

 -   Cluster size (m) of eligible overall participants (6m recruitment period):

-    -   100-200 participants per physician-cluster over the entire 6m period
+    -   on average 18 eligible participants per physician-cluster over a 6m period

 -   CV (coefficient of variation), ratio of standard deviation of cluster sizes to mean of cluster sizes:

-    -   xxx 0.4 for now xxx
+    -   0.98

--   ICC for the primary outcome: 0.10 to 0.20 (behavioural intervention/outcome)
+-   ICC for the primary outcome: 0.20 (behavioural intervention/outcome)

--   Max.
-110 clusters, i.e. max.
-55 clusters per arm, due to cohort
+-   Max. ca. 90 eligible clusters, i.e. 45 clusters per arm, due to cohort

--   Min. desired power 90%, two-sided alpha of 0.05
+-   Min. desired power 80%, two-sided alpha of 0.05

 -   1:1 allocation